kittynode/kittynode/docs/src/content/docs/resources/questions.md

 ### Should voting in consensus require self-operation of a node, or can that part be delegated?

-Current answer: We think that self-operation of a node is a must for maintaining self-sovereignity.
+Current answer: We think that self-operation of a node is a must for maintaining self-sovereignty.
 There is no way to enforce these things in protocol, as it relates to the fork of the chain which is being run by the client.

 ### Do machines have the same voting rights as humans; and if so, does it open additional attack vectors?